Icinga/icinga2/doc/9-icinga2-api.md

     https://localhost:5665/v1/objects/hosts

-If you're only interested in a single object you can limit the output to that object by specifying its name:
+If you're only interested in a single object, you can limit the output to that object by specifying its name:

     https://localhost:5665/v1/objects/hosts?host=localhost